Wastewater, Stormwater & Water Withdrawal Permits

 Individual Wastewater Permits

-- Industrial-industrial discharges of waste resulting from any process of industry, manufacturing, trade, or business or from the development or recovery of any natural resources, which may cause or expect to cause water pollution.
+- Industrial discharges of waste resulting from any process of industry, manufacturing, trade, or business or from the development or recovery of any natural resources, which may cause or expect to cause water pollution.

-- Private, Commercial or Institutional (PCI) -discharge of primarily domestic sewage without admixture of industrial waste; generally this refers to wastewater generated by a single facility or building complex under single ownership and may or may not be publicly owned.
+- Private, Commercial or Institutional (PCI) discharges of primarily domestic sewage without admixture of industrial waste; generally this refers to wastewater generated by a single facility or building complex under single ownership and may or may not be publicly owned.

 Related wastewater forms and registrations

-- Annual Flow Certification Form-Publicly owned treatment works (POTWs)must report annual flow volume and strength of waste entering the treatment system.
+- Annual Flow Certification Form-Publicly owned treatment works (POTWs) must report annual flow volume and strength of waste entering the treatment system.